anouarDELENDA/Ultrafast-Ptycho/README.txt

 Recomendation:

-  The COM method it may potentionly be good and fast way to get smart guess at the begining, but a mathematical proof is a must as a support of its validity.
+  The COM method it may potentially be good and fast way to get smart guess at the begining, but a mathematical proof is a must as a support of its validity.
 The following paper can help [Ultramacroscopy_Ivan_COM]

 Anouar.